 “No, man.
 Haven’t you ever slept with your brothers or friends?
 You think I’m a sex maniac?”

 He lightens up, which makes me realize how afraid he is of being gay.
 My back is too sore for anything anyway.
 I go downstairs and get an extra-large breakfast we can share.
 Susan seems relieved I am waiting on myself again.
 Jace goes to Robby’s to get a joint.
 He says Robby is still in bed and will be over later.
 We get high and watch cartoons.
-I discover that being stoned is hard on my back.
-Laying in the same position too long stiffens it up.
+I discover that being stoned is hard on my back; laying in the same position too long stiffens it up.
 Jace is only too happy to massage out the stiffness.
 I like the attention.
 He tells the story about his parents’ divorce.
-He suddenly has two step-brothers when his dad remarries.
+He suddenly had two step-brothers when his dad remarries.
 His real mom is a drinker; everyone says he takes after her.
 He gives excellent massages, thanks to his large hands.
 We play records, as he strums the rhythm tracks on my back.
 He says he wants to be a musician and is learning guitar.
 He hates school, his family, and feels like he is a loser.
 Music is the only thing which really gets him excited.
 He has never had a girlfriend but has gotten laid a couple of times, which I doubt.
 After massaging me, he lets me work out the kinks in his hands.
 They are much larger than mine, with long fingers that are completely double-jointed.
 He shows me a finger exercise for guitar, rubbing the lip of a half-full glass of water, getting it to hum from the vibration.
 Then he varies the pitch of the hum.
 He can literally make the glass sing.
 He shows me how to do it, by keeping the circular motion of my finger at a constant speed and pressure.
 He laughs at my awkwardness.
 Playing the Led Zeppelin II album,

 “Go to sleep,” I tell him.